Television In Tenerife - all the different options

 A lot of ex-pat Brits used this fully legal, French-owned satellite company a few years ago, because they featured BBC Prime amongst their channels.
 However, back in 2007, they dropped this channel and, as a result, many British viewers terminated their subscriptions.

-These days, CanalPlus features a language selector for many of its programmes, so is a viable, legal alternative to Sky.
+These days, CanalPlus features a good selection of programmes from the quality American network HBO and has a language selector for many of its other programmes, so it is a viable, legal alternative to Sky.

 I'm well aware that a lot of you want your sport - specifically, football - on your TV.
 This is where CanalPlus is a winner.
 If you purchase their CanalPlus Liga package, you'll have access to matches from the UK football league, plus a comprehensive selection of other countries' leagues.